andrew henderson menu

 Albanian Citizenship

-Residence permit holders can apply for Albanian citizenship after five consecutive years of residence in Albania (more than 180 days in one year).
+Residency permit holders can apply for Albanian citizenship after five consecutive years of residence in Albania (more than 180 days in one year).
+You must also be proficient in the Albanian language at an elementary level to be eligible for citizenship.

-Residency in Albania – Is It Worth It?
+Residency in Albania – is it Worth It?

 Residency in Albania – Is It Worth It

-You need to weigh the country’s pros against its cons and figure out whether it fits into your offshore life’s puzzle.
+Albania is not a prominent country but that doesn’t automatically make it a poor residence choice.
+You need to weigh the country’s pros against its cons and figure out whether it fits into your offshore puzzle.

-If you want to bet on an underdog, Albania might be the place for you.
+So, if you want to bet on an underdog, Albania might be the place for you.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.